tetratelabs/tetrate-tech-talks/docs/episode11/index.md

 Friday 2022.06.17 @ 9:00 AM Pacific time / 11:00 AM Central time

-LinkedIn & YouTube links will be posted in a few days.

 ## Guest: [Kelsey Hightower](https://github.com/kelseyhightower)

 Kelsey is one of these members of the Kubernetes community who needs no introduction.
 Principal engineer at Google, co-author of the book _Kubernetes Up and Running_, also known for his tutorial [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).